State-specific Information for Online Programs

 410.697 - Microfluidics and Biosensors

-Microfluidics (Lab-on-a-chip technology) is the miniaturization of laboratory operations for micro-scale chemistry, high-throughput drug screening, environmental sensors, biothreat detectors, forensics, clinical diagnostics and proteomics.
-This course will cover microfluidic implementations of bioassay development such as sample dilution, cell lysis, chromatography, solid-phase extraction, electrophoresis, nucleic acid amplification and sequencing, analyte detection, single-cell analysis, microarray design and mass spectrometry sample preparation.
-The materials, design, fabrication, and testing of microfluidic chips and biosensors will be discussed, with emphasis on the applications of this technology to detect microbial pathogens and cancer markers.
+Microfluidics (lab-on-a-chip technology) is the miniaturization of laboratory operations for microscale chemistry, high- throughput drug screening, environmental sensors, bio threat detectors, forensics, clinical diagnostics, and proteomics.
+This course will cover microfluidic implementations of bioassay development, such as sample dilution, cell lysis, chromatography, solid-phase extraction, electrophoresis, nucleic acid amplification and sequencing, analytic detection, single-cell analysis, microarray design and mass spectrometry sample preparation.
+The materials, design, fabrication, and testing of microfluidic chips and biosensors will be discussed with emphasis on the applications of this technology to detect microbial pathogens and cancer markers.
 In addition, the course will include case studies from the literature to introduce students to intellectual property issues related to microfluidic technology.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology or approval of program committee.
+Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology, or approval of program committee.

 410.698 - Bioperl

-This course builds on the Perl concepts taught in 410.634 Practical Computer Concepts for Bioinformatics.
 Perl has emerged as the language of choice for the manipulation of bioinformatics data.
 Bioperl, a set of object-oriented modules that implements common bioinformatics tasks, has been developed to aid biologists in sequence analysis.
 The course will include an overview of the principal features of Bioperl and give students extensive opportunity to use Perl and the tools of Bioperl to solve problems in molecular biology sequence analysis.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.634 Practical Computer Concepts for Bioinformatics
+Prerequisites: 410.601 Biochemistry, 410.60 Molecular Biology, 410.634 Practical Computer Concepts for Bioinformatics.

 410.699 - Nanobiotechnology

 The emerging field of nanobiotechnology utilizes developments in nanotechnology and molecular biology for applications to biomedical science and clinical practice, as well as fundamental cell biology research and industrial biotechnology.
-Nanobiotechnology is an interdisciplinary field that exploits the unique functional properties of natural and synthetic biomolecular-sized (nanometer-scale) constructs such as quantum dots, carbon nanotubes, nanostructured surfaces, liposomes, artificial membranes, and molecular machines for biotechnology and medicine.
-This course is designed for biotechnology majors and will survey the research, development, and applications of nanotechnology to medical diagnostics, imaging, and therapeutics (including drug delivery and anticancer treatments); cell biology and single-cell analysis, nanofluidics, bioassays, biosensors, and bio-inspired engineering.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.603 Advanced Cell Biology I; 410.604 Advanced Cell Biology II
+Nanobiotechnology is an interdisciplinary field that exploits the unique functional properties of natural and synthetic biomolecular-sized (nanometer-scale) constructs, such as quantum dots, carbon nanotubes, nanostructured surfaces, liposomes, artificial membranes, and molecular machines for biotechnology and medicine.
+This course is designed for biotechnology majors and will survey the research, development, and applications of nanotechnology to medical diagnostics, imaging, and therapeutics (including drug delivery and anti-cancer treatments); cell biology and single-cell analysis; nanofluidics; bioassays; biosensors; and bio-inspired engineering.
+Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.603 Advanced Cell Biology I.

 410.712 - Advanced Practical Computer Concepts for Bioinformatics